pylint-dev/pylint/README.rst

 Additional tools included in pylint
 -----------------------------------

-Pylint ships with three additional tools:
+Pylint ships with two additional tools:

 - pyreverse_ (standalone tool that generates package and class diagrams.)
 - symilar_  (duplicate code finder that is also integrated in pylint)